Sakorona/SDVMods/ClimatesOfFerngill/README.md

 - `DisplayBothScales` - Default: `false`.
 This will display both known scales.
 Set to `true`, if you want to see Farenheit as well.

 - `HazardousWeather` - Default: `false`.
 This turns on hazardous weather.
 It's normally turned off.
 Right now, it only turns on the heatwave and frost events
+	IMPORTANT NOTE: This only enables the stamina drain on them, and the dewatering of the heatwave.
+Frost's crop death will remain disabled, as well not watering the plants in time for a heatwave.

 - `AllowCropDeath` - Default: `false`.
 Normally, hazardous weather won't kill crops, just stop them growing.
 This reenables crop death.'

+- 'AffectedOutside' - The percentage outside you need to be within a 10 minute span to be affected by stamina events.
+ Defaults to '.65', valid values are between 0 and 1.
+To turn stamina drains off entirely, set it to 0.

+ - 'SickMoreThanOnce' - By default, the false means you can only get sick once a day.
+Set it to true to be affected by multiple colds.

+ - 'Tier1Drain' - A tier 1 cold drains this much stamina per ten minutes.
+Default: '2'

+ - 'Tier2Drain' - A tier 2 cold drains this much stamina per ten minutes.
+Default: '4'